List of Alexandrov Ensemble soloists: Georgy Yakovlevich Andryushchenko

 had a wide repertoire and was one of the leading tenors in a troupe which toured the world.
 From 1974 to 1976 he was the supervisor of the trainee group of Bolshoi Theatre soloists.
 From 1979 he was director of the Moscow Ice Ballet Ensemble.
 In the late 1980s he worked as general director of GosTsirk; he was the head of all circuses in Russia, and he published an article in Dei/Disillusionist magazine about a circus tour to the Vatican in 1982.

 Within the Bolshoi Theatre his recorded operatic arias include the following: as Prince Andrei Khovansky in Modest Mussorgsky's opera Khovanshchina (1979); as Mikhailo Tucha in Pskovityanka (or A Girl from Pskov); as Alexey in Optimistic Tragedy by Kholminov; as Masalsky in October by Muradeli; as Marquise in The Gambler by Sergei Prokofiev from the story by Dostoyevsky; as Semyon in Semyon Kotko by Sergei Prokofiev.

 Valentin Ivanovich Anisimov

-Valentin Ivanovich Anisimov (born 1937; died 26 August 2002).
-(Russian: В.И. Анисимов), bass soloist (of the Odessa Opera House).
+Valentin Ivanovich Anisimov (1937 – 26 August 2002).
+(Russian: В. И. Анисимов), bass soloist (of the Odessa Opera House).
 People's Artist of Ukraine and Honoured Artist of Russia (1973).
 In 1962 he graduated from the Urals State Conservatory.
 From 1962 he was a soloist at Sverdlovsk, Ukraine and from 1967 at the Odessa Opera and Ballet Theatre.
 He gave 40 performances at the Bolshoi Theatre and gained a fine reputation throughout the USSR for singing in Verdi's opera Rigoletto.
 From 1980 he was soloist of the Moscow Philharmonic.
 He also taught at the Institute of Contemporary Art in the USSR.

 With the Alexandrov Ensemble he recorded Veterans (music: Boris Alexandrov; lyrics S. Bencken).